sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 For SONiC fast reboot, we can use NSF method.

-For SONiC config reload, we can use reserved method.

 #### System.KillProcess
 We can use this API to kill an OS process, and optionally restart.